-The current tuition is $865 per credit or $2,591 per course.
-Students will take 48 credits of course work in the first three years that, at the current rate, will cost $40,520.
-After the course work is completed, students will take a minimum of 12 dissertation credits that will cost $10,380.
-This totals $51,900 for 60 credits.
-If students do not complete their dissertation during the two semesters of 12 credits, students are required to register for three credits or $2,591 for each successive semester until completion of the program.
+Please visit the Graduate Arts & Science Tuition page for the current tuition per credit hour.
+Students will take 48 credits of course work in the first three years.
+After the course work is completed, students will take a minimum of 12 dissertation credits.
+If students do not complete their dissertation during the two semesters of 12 credits, students are required to register for three credits until completion of the program.
 Also, students who have not met the requirement of a prerequisite research course may be required to complete EDL 600 prior to beginning the program.

 Is financial aid available?

 Saint Joseph's University is committed to providing information and resources to assist you in managing the costs of your graduate education, including need- and non-need-based loans and tuition financing options.
 The University has a tradition of extending educational opportunity to all academically qualified students.
-Please contact the Financial Assistance office for information on what options may be available to you.
+Further information referencing financial assistance for graduate students may be found on the Knowledge Base.

 Do I need to take the GRE examination?

 The Graduate Record Examination (GRE) may be required after review of application but is an elective as part of the application submission process.